 A company raises capital by issuing securities such as shares or bonds in the primary market.
-The investors who invest in the new issue of the company, become the shareholders of the company.
-In the primary market, the transactions directly take place between the company and the investors.
+The investors who invest in the new issue of the company become the shareholders of the company.
+In the primary market, the transactions directly occur between the company and the investors.
 The money invested by the investors in the primary market directly goes to the company.

 A company can raise funds from the primary market through various methods like Public Issue, Private Placement, Right Issue, etc.

 Public issue or Initial Public Offering is the process of issuing shares to the public for the first time.

 A private placement is the offering of shares to a few selected investors.
 These selected investors could be mutual funds, venture capital, banks, insurance companies, etc.

 Rights Issue or Rights Offer is a way through which a listed company raises capital by offering shares to the existing shareholders.
 For example, XYZ company comes out with a 1:2 right issue.
 This means that XYZ shareholders can buy an extra share for every 2 shares they have.
 Usually, the stocks issued in the form of the right issues are lower priced than the prevailing market price of the share.

 Trading of previously issued securities takes place in the secondary market.
 An Investor can directly buy a share from the seller.
 The secondary market has a huge volume and magnitude of transactions that affect the primary market.

 The secondary market includes both stock exchanges and the over-the-counter market.
 Some of the popular stock exchanges are the London Stock Exchange (LSE), New York Stock Exchange (NYSE), Bombay Stock Exchange (BSE), etc.

 There are two types of a secondary markets.
 They are the Over-the-Counter market and Dealer Market.